The Waste Problem Few People See

 Biochar is chemically stable and porous.
 These properties allow it to retain nutrients such as phosphorus and iron while resisting rapid decomposition in soil.
 In wastewater management, this means a material once treated as waste may become a durable soil amendment or environmental product.

-Regional Experiments in New England
+Regional Evaluation in New England

 Portland, Maine